 Leadership Isn’t a Job Title—It’s an Act of Service

 All of John Maxwell’s resources center around the concept that leadership is not a title.
 As he’s famous for saying: “Leadership is influence—nothing more, nothing less.”
 It’s a simple, yet precisely focused definition.
 What’s notable about his work is that he doesn’t just theorize about effective leadership.
-Instead, he actually equips people to grow their influence from a practical perspective.
+Instead, he actually equips successful people to grow their influence from a practical perspective.
 As a result, he’s influenced millions across the world and exhibited the power of servant leadership.

 The type of leaders John Maxwell grows are the type of leaders companies desperately need.
 For instance, the Human Resources Professionals Association found “63% of millennials feel their leadership skills are not being developed.
 As a result of this, 71% of those millennial employees want to leave their job within two years to remedy this deficiency.”
 With this statistic in mind, those who aren’t dedicated to expanding their influence have a 29 percent chance of retaining the largest percentage of their workforce.
 This is evidence that the cycle of learning and teaching leadership isn’t an option.
 It’s mandatory if you want to build a successful business.